 Myth #3: "Good homeschool moms" always have complete mastery of the material their kids are learning.

 Ever find yourself learning something new as you homeschool?
 Me too!
 I think that's great.
-In fact, this is another joy of homeschooling: you get to learn alongside your children and continue in your lifetime of growth and learning.
+In fact, this is another joy of homeschooling: we get to learn alongside our children and continue in a lifetime of growth and learning.

 And remember that once kids get into high school, many homeschool moms become more of a learning coach instead of the primary instructor.
 If you'd rather not teach Chemistry and Algebra, you can still coach your children as they use quality self-teaching programs.
 They get to learn upper-level skills and valuable self-motivation at the same time.